brain-score/language/SCORING_FLOW.md

 - Labeled (`labeled` with `automerge` or `automerge-web`)

 **What Happens:**
-- The `plugin_submission_prepare.yml` workflow is triggered first
+- The `plugin_submission_orchestrator.yml` workflow is triggered
 - Workflow detects what files changed in the PR
 - If mutations are needed (metadata generation, layer mapping), they are committed
-- The commit triggers a `synchronize` event
-- The `plugin_submission_validate.yml` workflow then runs on the normalized PR
+- All downstream steps (validation, automerge, scoring) run in the same workflow

 ### 2. Detect Changes